testdouble/testdouble.js/README.md

 assuming you're compiling it down for consumption by your tests), testdouble.js uses a library we wrote called [quibble](https://github.com/testdouble/quibble) to monkey-patch the `require()` feature so that your subject will automatically receive your faked dependencies simply by requiring them.
-(If you've used something like [proxyquire](https://github.com/thlorenz/proxyquire), this is like a slightly terser form of that.)
+If you've used something like [proxyquire](https://github.com/thlorenz/proxyquire), this is like a slightly terser form of that.

-Here's an example of using `td.replace` in the setup of a test of a Node.js
+Here's an example of using `td.replace()` in a Node.js test's setup:
-module:

 ```js
 let loadsPurchases, generatesInvoice, sendsInvoice, subject